wapiti-scanner/wapiti/doc/FAQ.md

 ### Where can I get some help about options ? ###

-The manpage (Linux or HTML version) is the best way to have detailed informations about the options.
+The manpage (Linux or HTML version) is the best way to have detailed information about the options.
 If you are really lost, feel free to contact me.

 ### I have some UnicodeDecodeError as soon as I launch Wapiti ! ###